SSkimmd/ConsoleGame/README.md

 # Level Manager
 The level manager contains references to all objects in the scene through the level struct, while also keeping track of the game state, player state and enemy state. \
-The level manager is also responsible for loading each level from their respective level.json file and generating the scene.
+The level manager is also responsible for loading each level from their respective level.json file and generating the scene. \
+While the level state is set to playing, the level manager will continuously spawn randomly generated enemies.

 # Display
 The display class contains all the functions used to display content. \